"Transaction received into blockchain wallet" email scam removal guide

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-"Last Warning: Upgrade your email to avoid Shutting Down", "A file was shared with you", "ShareFile Attachment" and "ProtonMail Email Scam" are a few examples of other phishing emails.
-Deceptive/Scam letters are sent during large scale operations called "spam campaigns".
-Phishing is not the only heinous use for such mail, other scams are also common.
-These emails are employed to distribute trojans, ransomware and other malware as well.
-Regardless of what these emails are presented as, what they claim, request or demand - the end-goal is the same - to generate revenue for their designers.
+"Last Warning: Upgrade your email to avoid Shutting Down", "A file was shared with you", "ShareFile Attachment" and "ProtonMail Email Scam" are some examples of other phishing emails.
+Deceptive/Scam messages are sent during large scale operations called "spam campaigns".
+Phishing is not the only malicious use for such mail - other scams are also common.
+These emails are employed to distribute Trojans, ransomware and other malware as well.
+Regardless of how these emails are presented, what they claim, request, or demand, the end-goal is the same: to generate revenue for the designers.

 How do spam campaigns infect computers?

-Suspicious and/or irrelevant emails should not be opened, especially any attachments or links found in them - as doing so can lead to a high-risk infection.
-It is recommended to use Microsoft Office versions released after 2010, since they have "Protected View" mode.
-This mode prevents malicious macro commands from being executed automatically, when an infectious document is opened.
-Aside from spam campaigns, other common malware proliferation methods include via untrustworthy download sources (e.g. unofficial and free file-hosting sites, Peer-to-Peer sharing networks and other third party downloaders), illegal activation ("cracking") tools and fake updaters.
-Therefore, it is strongly advised to only use official/verified channels, activate and update programs with tools/functions provided by legitimate developers.
+Suspicious and/or irrelevant emails should not be opened, especially those with any attachments or links found in them, as doing so can lead to high-risk infection.
+You are advised to use Microsoft Office versions released after 2010, since they have "Protected View" mode.
+This prevents malicious macro commands from being executed automatically when an infectious document is opened.
+As well as spam campaigns, other common malware proliferation methods include via untrusted download sources (e.g. unofficial and free file-hosting sites, Peer-to-Peer sharing networks and other third party downloaders), illegal activation ("cracking") tools and fake updaters.
+Therefore, use official and verified channels, and activate and update programs with tools/functions provided by legitimate developers.
 To protect device and user safety, it is paramount to have a reputable anti-virus/anti-spyware suite installed.
-Furthermore, this software must be kept up-to-date, used to run regular system scans and to remove detected threats.
-If you've already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+Furthermore, this software must be kept up to date, used to run regular system scans, and to remove detected threats.
+If you have already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Text presented in the "Transaction received into blockchain wallet" email letter:
+Text presented in the "Transaction received into blockchain wallet" email message: